NorESMhub/NorESM/doc/data/happi_data.rst

 HAPPI and HappiEVA data
 =============

-1.5 and 2.0 degree warming experiments
+Experiments for 1.5 and 2.0 degree warming
 ^^^^^^^^^^^^^

 AMIP-style HAPPI experiments